Tweakwise/Magento2AttributeLanding/README.md

 # UPDATE TO emico/m2-attributelanding

-This packages wil not langer be updated.
+This package wil not langer be updated.
 Update to the latest version of this package, before updating to emico/m2-attributelanding

 ## Description